Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Experiments

 \subsection{Variational Autoencoders (VAEs) on MNIST}

-\textbf{Setting and evaluation metrics.} We adopt Conditional VAEs (CVAEs) to leverage class conditioning and avoid verifier-induced imbalance: without label conditioning, easily generated digits dominate the retained synthetic data, leading to skewed retraining.
-To test the bias--variance trade-off and the verifier's effects of information injection, we initialize the CVAE with only $500$ real images randomly sampled from MNIST, creating a challenging \emph{small dataset} scenario.
-A discriminator (i.e., the verifier), trained on the entire MNIST dataset ($\sim 60$K images) together with an equal number of synthetic samples, serves as the verifier.
-It assigns each synthetic sample a probability of being real, and we retain the top 10\% per digit.
-This 10\% threshold is motivated by a one-step synthetic retraining study: across synthetic sizes and filtering thresholds, retaining the top 10\% yielded the best balance between quality and diversity.
-Overly strict filtering produces high-quality but low-diversity samples, while overly loose filtering yields diverse but lower-quality samples.
-We then retrain the CVAE on the verified synthetic data and repeat this procedure until performance stabilizes.
-The verifier synthetic sample size $n_k$ follows two schedules: (i) a fixed schedule, or (ii) a linear growth schedule.
-We evaluate the generator's performance using two standard metrics: the \emph{Fr\'echet Inception Distance} (FID) score to measure quality of generated images \citep{heusel2017gans} and the \emph{evidence lower bound} (ELBO) which captures a combination of reconstruction error and divergence from the prior \citep{kingmaauto2014}.
-For more details on model architecture, training, and evaluation, see Appendix~\ref{app:detail}.
+Extending beyond linear regression, we evaluate our theory on real-world image generation tasks using Variational Autoencoders (VAEs) on the MNIST dataset. \paragraph{Setting and evaluation metrics.} Specifically, we adopt Conditional VAEs (CVAEs) to leverage class conditioning and avoid verifier-induced imbalance; otherwise, easily generated digits would dominate the retained synthetic data.
+To test the bias--variance trade-off and verifier information injection, we initialize the CVAE with only 500 real images (a challenging \emph{small dataset} scenario).
+A discriminator, trained on varying amounts of real data alongside an equal number of synthetic samples, serves as the verifier.
+It assigns a reality probability to each synthetic sample, from which we retain the top 10\% per digit.
+Motivated by our one-step analysis, this 10\% threshold optimally balances sample quality against diversity.
+The CVAE is iteratively retrained on verified data for 40 iterations until performance stabilizes.
+The synthetic sample size $n_k$ follows either a fixed or linear growth schedule.
+We evaluate generative performance using Fr\'echet Inception Distance (FID) \citep{heusel2017gans} and the evidence lower bound (ELBO) \citep{kingmaauto2014}.
+Appendices~\ref{app:detail} and \ref{sec:initial_sample_size} provide implementation details and initial sample size ablations. \paragraph{Results.}

-\paragraph{Results.} Since our verifier — implemented as a discriminator—provides feedback biased toward perceptual realism rather than likelihood calibration, FID appears to be a more appropriate metric for its evaluation.
-Hence, we report results under FID in the main text, while we defer (qualitatively similar) experimental results on ELBO to Appendix~\ref{app:detail}.
-A visual comparison of generated images can be found in Figure~\ref{fig:samples} at the beginning of this paper.
-Below we present detailed quantitative analysis.
-Empirically, beyond 40 iterations FID no longer improves, so we report results up to 40 iterations as a conservative steady-state horizon.